 Mechanical Engineering Repeat Policy

 At UMBC, students may not register for a course more than two times.
 They are considered registered for a course if they are enrolled after the end of the schedule adjustment period.
-Students may petition the Office of Undergraduate Education for a third and final attempt of a course taken at UMBC or another institution.
+Students may petition through the Academic Success Center for a third and final attempt of a course taken at UMBC or another institution.
 However, the Department of Mechanical Engineering will not support petitions to repeat required 100 and 200-level (lower level) courses for the purpose of continuing in the major.

 Mechanical Engineering Repeat Policy Implications